+Instructions:

-Instructions: Say: "There are all kinds of frogs that live in the rainforest.
+Say: "There are all kinds of frogs that live in the rainforest.
 There are frogs that are big, and frogs that are small.
-There are frogs that are brightly colored!
+There are even frogs that bright colors like blue, orange, and yellow!
 Frogs have long legs, and are great climbers.
 All frogs are predators.
 Did you know that when a frog swallows, it swallows with its eyes?
 When it swallows, it's eyes are pulled into the roof of it's mouth, where the eyes push the food down the frogs throat!
 Isn't that so interesting?!
 Today we are going to make an origami frog!"

 For the origami activity it is important to use square paper!
 Teacher can use a paper cutter to cut printer paper or thin colored craft paper into a square about 8.5x8.5, or use square origami paper.
 Thinner paper is easier to fold.

-1. Have students follow along with the origami frog instructional video.
+- 1. Have students follow along with the origami frog instructional video. - 2.
+Encourage slow and careful folding.